sdesabbata/granolarr/Lectures/bookdown/301_L_Reproducibility.md

-## Future-proof formats

-Complex formats (e.g., .docx, .xlsx, .shp, ArcGIS .mxd)

-- can become obsolete
-- are not always portable
-- usually require proprietary software

-Use the simplest format to **future-proof** your analysis.<br/>**Text files** are the most versatile

-- data: .txt, .csv, .tsv
-- analysis: R scrpts, python scripts
-- write-up: LaTeX, Markdown, HTML

-## Human-readable
+## Document well

 Create code that can be **easily understandable** to someone outside your project, including yourself in six-month time!

 - use a style guide (e.g. [tidyverse](http://style.tidyverse.org/)) consistently
-- add a comment at the beginning of a file, including
+- add a **comment** at the beginning of a file, including
     - date
     - contributors
     - other files the current file depends on
     - materials, sources and other references
-- add a comment before each code block, describing what the code does
+- add a **comment** before each code block, describing what the code does
-- also add a comment before any line that could be ambiguous or particularly difficult or important
+- also add a **comment** before any line that could be ambiguous or particularly difficult or important